Piled Higher and Deeper: Themes

 The title of the comic comes from an old joke about becoming a Ph.D., which explains that "B.S." stands for "bullshit", "M.S." stands for "More of the Same" (or "More Shit"), and "Ph.D." stands for "Piled Higher and Deeper".

 The comic follows the lives of graduate students and their professors.
 Reviewer Sara Coelho said "the comic deals with everyday frustrations of life in the lab – procrastination, dealing with advisers, serving on committees, lack of inspiration".
 Comics deal with the isolation of graduate work.

 Cham's comics have also been on real-world research, such as a five-comic series following a visit to CERN.

 Characters

 Piled Higher and Deeper introduced its main characters early in its run, and their personalities have remained fairly constant during the strip's several years of publication.
 In the strip's first few seasons, the characters were clearly Stanford University students, though the number of school-specific references and jokes has decreased since.

-Cham has said that while the character are not based on real people, he was inspired by colleagues, classmates, and his brother's friends.
+Cham has said that while the characters are not based on real people, he was inspired by colleagues, classmates, and his brother's friends.